gergelyvamosi/fileupload/README.md

 # fileupload
-Multiple file upload with progress bars and cancellation in Kotlin and Angular 19
+Multiple file upload with progress bars and cancellation in Kotlin 1.9.25 (JAVA 17) and Angular 19

 check master branch